bqultra/F1-Album/README.md

 ## Selecting constructor

 User select constructors via UIPickerView button.
 There are currently 10 teams to choose from and confirm choice tapping Select action.
-It is done by UIAlertController which is configured to load constructor logo on the top of the app and set title of UIPickerView button to chosen constructor name.
+It is done by UIAlertController which is configured to load constructor logo on the top of the app and set the title of UIPickerView button to the chosen constructor name.

 ```swift